Honey Whole Wheat Bread

 They had a pretty self-supporting farm during her growing up years.
 They made their own soap, candles, toothpaste, blankets, clothing–just about everything.
 During the week, Mom’s jobs were to milk cows and feed the chickens and pigs.
 In the evenings they were always mending socks and clothes – almost like your typical Little House on the Prairie kind of home.

 They didn’t have an automobile right away.
 They used horses and buggies to get to town.
 They walked a couple of miles to and from school each day.
 They didn’t have electricity in the beginning either.
 It took awhile before electricity made it to the hills of southeastern Ohio.

 Mom obviously learned to bake from her mother.
 She told me her mom came from Czechoslovakian roots although my dad always said her mom had a Polish background.
 Her father came over to America from Czechoslovakia at the turn of the century.
 They had an arranged marriage which was common to keep different cultures and ethnicities together in those days.
 Grandma was 14 and Grandpa was 22 when they married.

-Mom was amazing in the kitchen.
+Mom was terrific in the kitchen.
 I wish I learned more from her than I did, but I’m grateful for what I did learn.
-I learned on her basic white bread recipe.
+I learned how to bake bread from her basic white bread recipe.
 But after we had been married 5 or 6 years and kids had come along I asked my mom if she had a whole wheat bread recipe.
 We took this basic recipe and adapted it to fit our needs.
-I’ve adapted it again for this post but I will include the original recipe and changes so you are free to pick and choose what you like out of it.
-I’m not going to load the videos on this post for kneading.
-That’s found on my “Tips for Baking Homemade Bread,” so this will be somewhat streamlined.

 Here’s what I did.